Abelhubprog/Promtok/README.md

   <summary><h2>How It Works: The WRITER Agentic Framework</h2></summary>
   <br>

-MAESTRO is a sophisticated multi-agent system designed to automate complex research synthesis.
-Instead of a single AI model, MAESTRO employs a team of specialized AI agents that collaborate to plan, execute, critique, and write research reports.
+PROMTOK is a sophisticated multi-agent system designed to automate complex research synthesis.
+Instead of a single AI model, PROMTOK employs a team of specialized AI agents that collaborate to plan, execute, critique, and write research reports.

 This methodology ensures a structured, transparent, and rigorous process from the initial question to the final, evidence-based report.

 <p align="center">
-  <em>The MAESTRO Research Lifecycle</em>
+  <em>The PROMTOK Research Lifecycle</em>
 </p>
 <p align="center">